bio-miga/MiGA-Docker/aws/using-miga-aws.md

 ```
 From the menu on the left side of the AWS console page, select Volume under Elastic Block Store and find the storage volume attached to your MiGA instance.
 Left click on the volume and choose "Detach."
 Wait until the detachment is complete.

-Then select "Instances" (under "Instances") from the menu on the left of the screen, and find your running MiGA instance.
+Then select "Instances" (under "Instances") from the menu on the left of the screen and find your running MiGA instance.
 Left click on the instance and choose first "Instance State" and then "Stop" from the drop-down menu.
 If instead you chose "Terminate" the MiGA instance will be deleted.

 ## Restarting a MiGA AWS Instance